 Lower your monthly student loan payments

 Even if you do not have any other types of debt, having a high student loan monthly payment could give you a high debt-to-income ratio.
-To lower that ratio […]
+To lower that ratio and show your mortgage […]